Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 #### Passing data to threaded callouts

-See the section [**Garbage Collection, Object Lifetime, and Pinning**](#garbage-collection-object-lifetime-and-pinning), especially references to pinning.
+See the section [**Garbage Collection, Object Lifetime, and Pinning**](#garbage-collection-object-lifetime-and-pinning) below, especially references to pinning.

 ### Representing and Managing Data
 This section details